miikapuustinen/blender_autotracker/README.md

 ##Blender Autotracker addon
 ![test tag](https://github.com/miikapuustinen/blender_autotracker/blob/master/images/autotracker_screenshot.jpg)
 ###What is it?
-Blender addon which introduces autotracking for motion tracking.
+Python addon which introduces autotracking for Blender motion tracking.
 It automates marker creationg and feature detection, as well tries to cut down amount of bad tracks.
+It is more suitable for easier shots or can be used in conjunction with supervised tracking.

 ###How to install?
 Drop autotracker.py to blender/scripts/addons/ folder or use User Preferences --> Add-ons Install from file to install.

 ###How to use?
+1. Autotrack
+2. Filter tracks
+3. Solve

+###Settings
+Motion tracking --> Autotrack panel
 ![alt tag](https://github.com/miikapuustinen/blender_autotracker/blob/master/images/autotracker_interface.jpg)
-* AUTOTRACK: Starts autotracking.
+* Autotrack: Starts Autotracking.
-* NEW MARKER THRESHOLD: How close are new markers allowed to be created.
-* FRAME SEPARATION: Make new markers every nth frame
-* JUMP THRESHOLD: How much tracks can jump before they are muted (0-1).
+* New Marker Threshold: How Close Are New Markers Allowed To Be Created (0-1).
+* Frame Separation: Make New Markers Every Nth Frame
+* Jump Threshold: How Much Tracks Can Jump Before They Are Muted (0-1).

 ####Detect Features Settings
-These settings are the same as Marker-->Detect features.
-* MARGIN: How far from edges new markers can be created.
-* THRESHOLD: Spacing for new marker creation
-* DISTANCE: How far to each other new markers can be created
+These Settings Are The Same As Marker --> Detect Features.
+* Margin: How Far From Edges New Markers Can Be Created.
+* Threshold: Spacing For New Marker Creation
+* Distance: How Far To Each Other New Markers Can Be Created
+* Use Grease Pencil to mask areas to track: Whole frame, Inside Grease Pencil or Outside Grease Pencil.

 #### Version 0.0.9